Industry Impact

 AT-A-GLANCE

 At the heart of the A&D industry is its workforce, powering the recovery of air travel, designing more sustainable aviation technologies, providing cutting-edge defense and deterrence capabilities, and developing the systems that will further space exploration.
-Even when facing challenges, the 2021 A&D workforce stood at more than 2.1 million strong, with employees in every state in the U.S. Jobs supported by the A&D industry represent approximately 1.4 percent of the nation’s total employment base.
-Although still in recovery, the A&D workforce increased by approximately 6,000 employees in 2021.
+Despite challenges, the 2024 A&D workforce stood at more than 2.23 million strong, with employees in every state in the U.S. Jobs supported by the A&D industry represent approximately 1.4 percent of the nation’s total employment base.
+The A&D workforce increased by over 100,000 employees in 2024.

-These are highly skilled, good-paying jobs, with an average salary of over $106,700, about 40 percent above the national average.
-In 2021, the industry paid out $224 billion in compensation, or roughly 1.8% of total U.S. labor income.
+These are highly skilled, good-paying jobs, with an average salary of over $115,000, about 56 percent above the national average.
+In 2024, the industry paid out $257 billion in compensation.

 Workforce Makeup by Sector